 If you are an innovator with solutions related to decarbonization, then many of those involved in PortXL will be interested in meeting you.
 PortXL’s next live session will be on May 31st.
 If you are interested in joining you can submit your application here or send an email directly to the scouting manager Mitja Caboni.

-Whether your technology is reducing fuel consumption, testing alternative fuels, improving operations via software (i.e. smart shipping), new hardware to make processes more sustainable, or anything else that can help us all reach net-zero emissions (for shipping or other maritime-related sectors), PortXL will help you scale your solution to the next level.
+Whether your technology is reducing fuel consumption, testing alternative fuels, improving operations via software (i.e. smart shipping), new hardware to make processes more sustainable, or anything else that can help us all reach net-zero emissions (for shipping or other maritime-related sectors as well as last-mile delivery), PortXL will help you scale your solution to the next level.

 Once receiving the seal of approval and validation from PortXL’s partners that are leaders in the industry any early-stage startup, will have a much easier life convincing investors and future clients of the validity of their solution.